 I obtained my Bachelor's degree in physics at the University of Science and Technology of China in 2019.
 As an undergraduate student, I worked on angular momentum transport mechanisms in massive stars, and a non-equilibrium statistical field theory on cosmic structure formation.

-Besides science, I also enjoy classical music and opera, especially the works from late-romantic to modernist era.
-I am also a frequent traveller, and travelled to 15 countries when I was an undergraduate.
+In addition to science, I enjoy classical music and opera, especially the works from the late-romantic to the modernist era.
+I sometimes use my Thirty Centimeter Telescope (TCT) to do stargazing in the state/national parks in Southern California.
+I am also a frequent traveler, and have traveled to 20 countries so far.